top of page

 Ensure Constant Access to Fresh Water

 Hydration is vital.
 Chickens must have access to cool, clean water, continually during hot days.
-In extreme heat, consider adding ice cubes to their drinking water, helping reduce their temperature and keeping them hydrated.
+In extreme heat, consider adding frozen water bottles to their drinking water, helping reduce their temperature and keeping them hydrated.

 We use insulated poultry nipple waters that helps keep the water cool in the summer.